-Figure 2.3 below shows the pin layout and location on DZX drives, as seen from the PCB where the drive is mounted.
-More detailed dimensional information can be found on the drive datasheet.
+Figure 2.3 below shows the pin layout and location on DZ drives, as seen from the PCB where the drive is mounted.
+More detailed dimensional information can be found in "Physical Dimensions" on page 54 and in "Mating Connectors" on page 31.